Japan, South Korea 'comfort women' feud flares amid Pyongyang missile fears

 "The tension over the comfort woman statue can only be temporary especially when North Korea is escalating its threats," said Jeon Kyong-mann, an analyst at the Institute for Korean Integration of Society in Seoul.

-(Additional reporting by Cynthia Kim in Seoul and Tetsushi Kajimoto in Tokyo; Editing by Nick Macfie)
+(Additional reporting by Nobuhiro Kubo and Tetsushi Kajimoto in Tokyo and Cynthia Kim in Seoul; Editing by Nick Macfie)

 - Reuters